ndronos/c-nomorph/Adamson-2011/README.md

 The takeaway is that when your code is running in the immediate presence of the user
 - on his or her desktop, phone, game console, or tablet - the advantages touted by interpreted and VM languages suddenly diminish.
+Without network lateny to hide behind, and with resources at a premium (particularly on the movile device), the extravagances of the webapp stack suddenly becomes a lot less desirable.

 (Adamson, 2011)